-As always, I hope you enjoy today’s holidays and observances, a music link to ABBA, factoids of interest for this day in history, a relevant quote from Paul McCartney, while avoiding due to your actions being labeled as nesh, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Kay Starr; factoids of interest for this day in history, the fact that you do not display the macaroni so prevalent among the denizens of the Swamp and a relevant quote by John Lewis on Martin Luther King, Jr.’s assassination 50 years ago on this day, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in:

-Reflections on landmines: "When a war is over I think it's a cowardly thing to leave the war behind you in minefields that hit women and children and the most vulnerable.
-Imagine the war is finished and you go to work and there are snipers shooting at you.
-Imagine taking your kids to the beach and you find that the beach is blowing up beneath you.
-Like there's nowhere safe."
-Paul McCartney Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
+Reflections on the assassination of Martin Luther King, Jr. from someone who marched with him: “The assassination of Martin Luther King, Jr. made me very, very sad, and I mourned and I cried like many of our citizens did.”
+John Lewis, Blue Congressman from Georgia.
+Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.